Trolleybuses in Mexico City: Lines

 Lines 1 to 7 are cross-city routes, of which 3, 4, and 7 are tangential routes, not reaching the city centre and generally oriented perpendicular to radial routes ("crosstown" route in American English).
 Line 9 is a short tangential route that is not "cross-city".
 Line 8 is a "feeder" route, feeding the city's metro system at Politécnico station and also line 1.

 On October 29, 2022, line 10 was inaugurated from Metro Constitución de 1917 to Acahualtepec.
-From Acahualtepec to Metro Santa Marta is under construction.
+The section from Acahualtepec to Metro Santa Marta was inaugurated in May 2025.